Little T American Bakery

 The editorial angle of EA-GN-13 asks us to read a venue through its physical container, and at Little T, the container is instructive.
 The room's arrangement, counter-forward, with production visible or implied, positions the act of baking as the central event.
 This is not incidental.
 Bakeries that invest heavily in seating and interior design are often optimizing for dwell time and secondary spend; bakeries that invest in oven capacity and flour sourcing are optimizing for the bread.
 The practical consequence for a visitor is a different kind of experience: you arrive, you assess what's available, you choose, and you leave with something made with care.
 The transaction is clean and the focus is singular.

 Chef Tim Healea leads the operation.
-His name appears in the venue record as the anchoring credential, and within Portland's baking community he represents the kind of practitioner who treats bread as a technical discipline rather than a lifestyle brand.
+Chef Tim Healea leads the operation and represents the kind of practitioner who treats bread as a technical discipline rather than a lifestyle brand.
 That distinction matters in a city where the artisan bakery category has grown large enough to contain significant variation in seriousness.
 The physical space at Little T, its spare presentation and production-centered layout, is coherent with that technical orientation.

 Hours run Monday through Sunday, 8 am to 2 pm.
 That six-hour window is standard for the serious American bakery format, where production timelines drive service windows rather than customer convenience.
 Arriving early means the broadest selection; arriving in the final hour typically means the counter has edited itself down to whatever the morning produced in quantity.
 Neither experience is wrong, but they are different, and visitors with specific targets should plan accordingly.